stianloader/GslStarplane/README.md

 The dev env can be run through the `runMod` task.
 The development environment allows you to test your mod quickly while still using deobfuscated mappings.
-Furthermore it allows you to use your IDE to debug your mod.

 The `runMod` task is a `JavaExec` task, which means it can be configured as one (if you need to add JVM Arguments), however in default circumstances no further